Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: The Design Stage: Determining Plausible Experimental Designs for Matched Datasets

-Another benefit of our randomization test is that it is a valid and exact test for a specific assignment mechanism and population of matched units, which readily follows from classical results on the validity of randomization tests \citep{edgington2007randomization,good2013permutation,hennessy2016conditional,branson2018Bernoulli}.
-Thus, our randomization test can be used to validly assess the plausibility of a given experimental design.
-If a design is plausible, it can be used to conduct a causal analysis on the matched data, as we discuss in Section \ref{s:analysisStage}.
-However, as noted elsewhere in the literature (e.g., \cite{cattaneo2015randomization} and \cite{hartman2018equivalence}), Type II errors are a concern for balance tests like ours, because we want to avoid falsely concluding that as-if randomization holds for a matched dataset.
+However, as noted elsewhere in the literature (e.g., \cite{cattaneo2015randomization} and \cite{hartman2018equivalence}), Type II errors are a concern for balance tests like ours, because we want to avoid falsely concluding that treatment is effectively randomized when really it is not.
 One option for avoiding Type II errors is to set $\alpha$ to be larger than 0.05 (e.g., \cite{cattaneo2015randomization} recommend setting $\alpha = 0.15$, and \cite{hartman2018equivalence} noted that many researchers choose 0.15 or 0.2). \cite{hartman2018equivalence} recommend using equivalence tests instead of balance tests, which essentially ``flip the null and alternative,'' such that the null hypothesis is that the data are not randomized and the alternative is that they are randomized, thereby avoiding the issues of a test being underpowered.
-The equivalence tests of \cite{hartman2018equivalence} are a promising way to assess as-if randomization, but \cite{hartman2018equivalence} focused only on covariate-by-covariate assessments of Complete Randomization, and it is unclear how to extend their approach to other assignment mechanisms or omnibus metrics like the Mahalanobis distance.
-Instead, we believe it is helpful to slightly extend our randomization test to a graphical display, such that researchers can plot the distribution of balance for several assignment mechanisms, thereby allowing them to choose the design that seems most plausible for their data.
+The equivalence tests of \cite{hartman2018equivalence} are a promising way to assess randomized treatment assignment, but \cite{hartman2018equivalence} focused only on covariate-by-covariate assessments of Complete Randomization, and it is unclear how to extend their approach to other assignment mechanisms or omnibus metrics like the Mahalanobis distance.

+Relatedly, the power of our randomization test depends on---in addition to the test statistic---the alternative hypothesis that holds, if not the randomized assignment null hypothesis $H_0: \mathbf{W} \sim P^*(\mathbf{W} | \mathbf{X})$.
+Thus, studying the power of balance tests like ours requires quantifying the discrepancy between random assignment and the true assignment mechanism.
+For example, \cite{hansen2009propensity} quantified the discrepancy between propensity score matched data and block randomization using the within-block variability of propensity scores and covariates, and established that the power of balance tests like ours tends to one if this variability is asymptotically large (e.g., Proposition 2.1 of \cite{hansen2009propensity}).
+An interesting avenue for future work is characterizing the discrepancy between other designs---such as Constrained Randomization---and alternative assignment mechanisms that may hold in matched data, thereby providing a way to study the power of balance tests like ours.